 Our regulatory strategy is to pursue development of our drugs as Section 505(b)(2) NDAs under the FDCA.
 As an alternative path to FDA approval for modifications to formulations or uses of drugs previously approved by the FDA, an applicant may submit an NDA under Section 505(b)(2) of the FDCA.
 Section 505(b)(2) was enacted as part of the Hatch-Waxman Amendments.
 A Section 505(b)(2) NDA is an application that contains full reports of investigations of safety and effectiveness, but where at least some of the information required for approval comes from studies not conducted by, or for, the applicant and for which the applicant has not obtained a right of reference or use from the person by or for whom the investigations were conducted.
-This type of application permits reliance for such approval of an NDA, on data not developed by the applicant.
+This type of application permits reliance for such approvals on literature or on an FDA finding of safety, effectiveness or both for an approved drug product.
+As such, under Section 505(b)(2), the FDA may rely, for approval of an NDA, on data not developed by the applicant.
 Therefore, if we can satisfy the conditions required for a Section 505(b)(2) NDA submission, it may eliminate the need for us to conduct some of the preclinical studies or clinical trials for the new product candidate that might otherwise have been required, although the review time is not shortened.
 The FDA may also require companies to perform additional studies or measurements, including clinical trials, to support the change from the approved branded reference drug.
 The FDA may then approve the new product candidate for the new indication sought by the 505(b)(2) applicant.